sushiandrobots/themixinsf.com/source/posts/2016-11-15-henri-helvetica-jina-anne.html.md

 [sass]: http://sass-lang.com

-We’ll have a great talk and a surprise talk, and as always: food and drinks.
+We’ll have great talks, and as always: food and drinks.
 Tweeting about this event?
 Use hashtag: [#mixin112016][hashtag]

 [hashtag]: https://twitter.com/search?q=#mixin112016